louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

    <span style="color:green">help me</span> get data engineering context,
    <span style="color:orange">so I</span> can be faster to a solution.

-Currently, the solution I see teams land on seems to be to roll out "heavyweight" tools like `Amundsen`.
+These days, the solution to those two problems seems to be rolling out "heavyweight" tools like `Amundsen`.
 As Paco Nathan writes p.115 of the book [Data Teams by Jesse Anderson](https://www.apress.com/gp/book/9781484262276#:~:text=Jesse%20Anderson%20serves%20in%20three,Kafka%2C%20Hadoop%2C%20and%20Spark.) _(you can find my review of the book [here](https://www.goodreads.com/review/show/3675900375?book_show_action=false&from_review_page=1))_:

 > If you look across Uber, Lyft, Netflix, LinkedIn, Stitch Fix, and other firms roughly in that level of maturity, they each have an open source project regarding a knowledge graph of metadata about dataset usage -- Amundsen, Data Hub, Marquez and so on. [...]
 Once an organization began to leverage those knowledge graphs, **they gained much more than just lineage information**.
 They began to recognize the business process pathways from data collection through data management and into revenue bearing use cases.